Are You Seeing a Horseshoe-shaped Dashboard Warning Light?

 What is the Horseshoe-shaped Dashboard Warning Light?

-Its cold weather time again and time again to speak about the Tire Pressure Monitoring System (TPMS), and its associated warning light(s).
+At this writing, its cold weather time again and time again to speak about the Tire Pressure Monitoring System (TPMS), and its associated warning light(s).
 Every year several million more drivers who have recently upgraded their cars will encounter the light for the first time.

 These are two versions of the TPMS light, and either one is easily the most misunderstood warning light you’ll find on your instrument panel.
 And the fact that its shaped like a horseshoe doesn’t help.